Jokelab/SME/README.md

 The primary input for this tool is a program.
 The tool is designed to be language independent, but currently the only supported input language is PHP 7.1.
 To integrate the PHP environment with .NET, the tool makes use of the [PeachPie compiler](https://github.com/peachpiecompiler/peachpie).
 In order to extend the tool for different programming languages, language specific classes for the the transformer and scheduler interfaces should be implemented.

 ## Basic usage
-The following example shows how this tool can help to reveil and patch injection vulnerabilities.
+The following example shows how this tool can help to reveal and patch injection vulnerabilities.
 - Create a file named **xss.php** with the following contents:
 ```php
 <html>